 Some lawmakers also support increasing the priority that IPR is given as part of U.S. foreign policy.
-H.R.
-2410, the Foreign Relations Authorization Act for FY2010, would require the Secretary of State to appoint ten intellectual property attachés to serve in U.S. missions overseas.
-Among other provisions, H.R.
-2410 also directs the Secretary of State to consider assigning such attachés to missions in countries which have been identified under Section 182 of the Trade Act of 1974.
+Foreign relations appropriations legislation for FY2010 (H.R.
+2410, H.R.
+2475) would have required the Secretary of State to appoint ten intellectual property attachés to serve in U.S. missions overseas and would have directed the Secretary of State to consider assigning such attachés to missions in countries which have been identified under Section 182 of the Trade Act of 1974.